zabukeinc/nestjs-microservices/README.md

 ## Description

-Boilerplate NestJS Microservices with Kafka
+Boilerplate NestJS Microservices with Kafka with DDD Pattern.

 ## Installation